openconfig/reference/rpc/gnmi/gnmi-specification.md

 # 1 Introduction

-This document defines an [gRPC](http://grpc.io)-based protocol for the modification and retrieval of configuration from a network element, as well as the control and generation of telemetry streams from a network element to a data collection system.
+This document defines a [gRPC](http://grpc.io)-based protocol for the modification and retrieval of configuration from a network element, as well as the control and generation of telemetry streams from a network element to a data collection system.
 The intention is that a single gRPC service definition can cover both configuration and telemetry - allowing a single implementation on the network element, as well as a single NMS element to interact with the device via telemetry and configuration RPCs.

 All messages within the gRPC service definition are defined as [protocol buffers](https://developers.google.com/protocol-buffers/) (specifically proto3).  gRPC service definitions are expected to be described using the relevant features of the protobuf IDL.
 In addition to this protocol description document, a reference protobuf definition is included in [Appendix 4](#4-appendix-current-protobuf-message-and-service-specification), and maintained in [[REFERENCE-PROTO]](https://github.com/openconfig/reference/blob/master/rpc/gnmi/gnmi.proto).